 The Gottstein Trust has created Fellowship and Award programs to enable people working in the forestry and forest products industries to acquire knowledge and skills, in order to benefit individuals, their employers and the industry as a whole.

-The Gottstein Trust has four types of funding programs that are granted to industry professionals and students each year; the Gottstein Fellowship, the World Forest Institute (WFI) Intern Travel Assistance, the Gottstein Industry Award and the Gottstein Forest Industry Scholarship.
+The Gottstein Trust has four types of funding programs that are granted to industry professionals and students each year; the Gottstein Fellowship, the Gottstein Industry Award and the Gottstein Forest Industry Scholarship.

-Proposals are welcome from any area of the forest industries, including forestry, manufacturing, sales, marketing and IT among others.
+Proposals are welcome from any area of the forest and wood products industries, including forestry, architecture and design, manufacturing, sales, marketing and IT among others.
 Candidates are selected on the value of the project for the community or industry as well as their ability to carry out the desired project and disseminate the information as required.
-Candidates for the Scholarship are selected on their commitment to the industry as well as on their academic performance.

 It is important however that applicants are aware that the Trust places a great focus on the completion and dissemination of the information obtained during their tenure.